BY SOFO ARCHON

 Image credit: Steve Cutts

 This is how heavily indoctrinated we are.
 Of course, that’s not surprising at all, if you consider that since the moment we popped out of our mother’s womb the advertising industry has been bombarding us with countless messages that try to convince us that all we need in life is products.
-We are victims of our culture — our values, mindset and behavior are simply a natural outcome of our lifelong social conditioning.
+We are victims of our culture — our values, mindset and behavior are an outcome of our lifelong social conditioning.

 But what if we stopped for a second and questioned the ingrained belief that only through products we can find meaning and fulfillment in our lives?
 What if we could pierce through the corporate agendas and realized that love doesn’t have a price tag, and hence can’t be bought, sold or owned in any way or form?
 What if we challenged the idea that more stuff means more happiness and snapped out of the hypnotic spell of consumerism?